Florida Tip Laws (2026): Rules, Tip Credit, Pooling & Service Charges

 Employers will normally define the percentage of tips collected that need to go into the pool.
 The only legal proviso on the amount is that distributed tips must ensure everyone meets at least minimum wage.
 It's also illegal to ask employees to share tips with non-tipped staff, such as chefs and other back-of-house staff.

 Employers must not keep any portion of a tip pool or tip-sharing scheme.
 Collected tips must always go back to the employees, even if that's as tip credit in their wages.
-Tipping software can be very useful for tip pooling, helping owners quickly distribute accurate digital payouts.
+For operations with high volume or nightly adjustments, automated tip reconciliation ensures compliance and reduces errors caused by manual updates or POS discrepancies.

 Please note: Tips must always be voluntary, with the diner choosing the amount and who receives the money (before tip pooling or sharing).